WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 facilitate the implementation of the new UI with the goal of eventually phasing out the use of `URLInput` entirely.

-Indeed, over time, is is expected that `URLInput` will be depracted in favour of lower-level presentation components (eg: `<Combobox>`) which will not be tightly coupled to the concept of URL entry.
+Indeed, over time, is is expected that `URLInput` will be deprecated in favour of lower-level presentation components (eg: `<Combobox>`) which will not be tightly coupled to the concept of URL entry.
 This will allow `LinkControl` to become the canonical UI component for the creation of hyperlinks and will enable the